How Long Should You Stay at Your Job?

 You’ve probably heard that job-hopping, or moving quickly from one role to another, can be bad for your career.
 While most experts agree that you should spend at least one year in a position, there’s a fine line between establishing a good track record with a company and staying long enough that you miss out on other career opportunities.

-There’s always a learning curve when starting a position, but that doesn’t mean you should reach a point where you can do the work with your eyes closed.
-If you’re sailing through your responsibilities without much effort or are experiencing prolonged feelings of boredom and monotony, chances are your work isn’t pushing you hard enough.
-Being challenged at work is vital in order to continue learning and growing in your career.
-If you realize that you’re not picking up new skills or building upon your core ones, it’s a good indicator that you’ve outgrown the position.
+There’s always a learning curve when you start a position.
+But that doesn’t mean you should reach a point where you can do the work with your eyes closed.
+Are you sailing through your responsibilities without much effort?
+Are you experiencing prolonged feelings of boredom and monotony?
+If you’re not picking up new skills or building upon existing ones, it’s a good indicator that you’ve outgrown the position.

 If you’re working in an environment where your ideas are no longer heard or valued, it’s time for a change.
 Of course, this doesn’t mean that all of your ideas are good or capable of being implemented, but it’s impossible to reach for your career goals if you’re working in a company that constantly ignores or denies your input and suggestions.

 The best managers are engaged in your career growth and will help you reach your goals by offering advice, learning opportunities, and feedback for improvement.
 Without this support, you can’t hope to learn and grow in your position.
 Surrounding yourself with leaders who take an interest in your development is one of the best things you can do for your career—if that’s not the case, it might be time to move on.

 Is there opportunity for growth at the company?